 Surgery may be indicated for recurrent diverticulitis.

 When episodes of diverticulitis recur, sigmoidectomy, the removal of the terminal part of the colon, may be proposed.
-The operation is performed under general anesthesia and by laparoscopy .
+The operation is performed under general anesthesia and by .
 The terminal colon (the sigmoid), usually the most affected by diverticula, is removed and the remaining colon is then reconnected to the rectum.
-In some cases, this intervention must be performed by laparotomy .
-Finally, in case of stenosis or fistula, surgery may also become necessary.
+In some cases, this intervention must be performed by .
+Finally, in case of or fistula, surgery may also become necessary.

 Diverticular bleeding, another complication of diverticulosis